 Global Warming FAQ

-The Fourth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC) states: it is a greater than a 90 percent certainty that emissions of heat-trapping gases from human activities have caused “most of the observed increase in globally averaged temperatures since the mid-20th century.”
 We all know that warming—and cooling—has happened in the past, and long before humans were around.
 Many factors (called “climate drivers”) can influence Earth’s climate—such as changes in the sun’s intensity and volcanic eruptions, as well as heat-trapping gases in the atmosphere.

 So how do scientists know that today’s warming is primarily caused by humans putting too much carbon in the atmosphere when we burn coal, oil, and gas or cut down forests?
+We know human activities are driving the increase in CO2 concentrations because atmospheric CO2 contains information about its source.
+Scientists can tease apart how much CO2 comes from natural sources, and how much comes from burning coal, oil and gas (called fossil fuels).

-- Natural changes alone can’t explain the temperature changes we’ve seen.
+Moreover, natural changes alone can’t explain the temperature changes we’ve seen.
 For a computer model to accurately project the future climate, scientists must first ensure that it accurately reproduces observed temperature changes.
 When the models include only recorded natural climate drivers—such as the sun’s intensity—the models cannot accurately reproduce the observed warming of the past half century.
 When human-induced climate drivers are also included in the models, then they accurately capture recent temperature increases in the atmosphere and in the oceans.
 When all the natural and human-induced climate drivers are compared to one another, the dramatic accumulation of carbon from human sources is by far the largest climate change driver over the past half century.

 Global warming is primarily a problem of too much carbon dioxide in the atmosphere.
 This carbon overload is caused mainly when we burn fossil fuels like coal, oil and gas or cut down and burn forests.
 There are many heat-trapping gases (from methane to water vapor), but CO2 puts us at the greatest risk of irreversible changes if it continues to accumulate unabated in the atmosphere.
 There are two key reasons why.